nelsonjchen/op-replay-clipper/README.md

 Even with these CPU requirements, it was not enough to run the tooling at full speed on the CPU.
 Some measures have been done to make clip recording possible.

-- Relevant processes are speedhack'd with `faketime` to run at 0.3x by default or 0.1x with the `--slow-cpu` flag.
+- Relevant processes are speedhack'd with `faketime` to run at 0.3x by default.
 - Capture is done in real time but undercranked to simulate full speed.

 ### Self running setup